Aaron Judge Player Props: Yankees vs. Padres

 Aaron Judge At The Plate

-- Judge has 42 hits and an OBP of .402, both of which rank first among New York hitters this season.

-- Among qualified hitters in MLB action, he ranks 35th in batting average, 10th in on-base percentage, and first in slugging.
+- Among the qualified hitters, he ranks 35th in batting average, while his on-base percentage ranks 12th and he is second in slugging.

-- In 63.4% of his 41 games this season, Judge has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Judge has picked up a hit in 27 of 42 games this season, with multiple hits 10 times.

-- Judge has picked up an RBI in 43.9% of his games this season, with two or more RBI in 24.4% of his games.
-He has also produced three or more runs in four contests.
+- Judge has had at least one RBI in 42.9% of his games this season (18 of 42), with more than one RBI 10 times (23.8%).
+He has also accounted for three or more of his team's runs in four contests.

-- He has scored in 26 games this year (63.4%), including multiple runs in six games.
+- He has scored in 26 of 42 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.